andrewspearson/Log4Shell-Detection/README.md

 The Nessus plugins will identify Log4Shell vulns in areas that the WAS scanner will not and vice-versa.
 Organization need to run scans from Nessus/Tenable.io/Tenable.sc AND Tenable WAS in parallel, immediately.

 ## Log4Shell scan template
-A Log4Shell scan template has been released.
+A Log4Shell scan templates have been released in Nessus, Tenable.io, Tenable.sc, and Tenable WAS.
 This scan template contains all of the required scan settings and plugins to identify Log4Shell vulnerabilities.
-This scan template runs extraordinarily fast.
+For now, use this template to find Log4Shell and not a regular full vuln scan.
+The Log4Shell scan template runs extraordinarily fast.
 ![](https://github.com/andrewspearson/file-server/blob/main/repositories/log4shell-detection/log4shell-template.png)

 ## Log4Shell dashboards